Skip to content

 1. Step 1

-Remove the leaves from the cauliflower and cut the florets into wing-sized pieces.
-You can save the leaves and fry them separately too.
+Remove the leaves from the cauliflower and cut the florets into wing-sized pieces, leaving stalks on.
+(You can save the leaves and fry them too for an additional fun snack!)

 2. Step 2